GreaterManchesterODA/Digital-Exclusion-Risk-Index/Version 1/DERI Score Methodology_v1.md

 ---

 ## Introduction
-This document sets out the methodology for creating the DERI score.
-It makes some significant changes from the Salford DERI methodology on which it is based.
+This document sets out the methodology for creating the Digital Exclusion Risk Index (DERI) score.
+It makes some significant changes from an original DERI methodology, produced by Salford City Council, on which it is based.
 As the tool is developed, updated versions of this methodology will be generated to reflect the changes to how the score is calculated.

 ## General process
 The DERI score is composed of a number of calculations that each build on top of one another.
 The base level for these calculations is a series of individual indicators at an LSOA level.
 The general process is: